pjmagee/AdventOfCode2024/README.md

 go run main.go DAY < INPUT.txt
 ```

-For other languages, use the appropriate build and execution commands as required for the language (e.g., Python’s `python3`, Rust’s `cargo`, etc.).
+For other languages, use the appropriate build and execution commands as required for the language.

 ---